amanraghubansi/explorer-app-react/readme.md

+// Ability to cancel api requests and continent work.

 #Instructions to run task 1 :
 1. Code is present in parser.js
 2. Open chrome browser and open JavaScript(js) console.